pasitconsulting/ansible/README.md

 you should see a directory for each client, where directory name is same as client fqdn hostname. under this is a set of date folders and a syslogng logfile if you run a tail -f on this client logfile and then in a separate window, but on the syslogng client, run a logger command ( run logger 'type something random' ) you should see the message pop up in the window

+2) the acid test!
+run a logger test i.e print a random message to your syslog whilst tailing the syslogng-server's copy of the client's forwarded logfile

+client:

+    logger 'this will be a miracle if this log appears on the syslogng-server!!!'

+server

+    tail -f /var/log/syslog-ng/[syslogng-client fqdn]/YYY/MM/DD/[syslogng-client fqdn]-YYYY-MM-DD.log